 Publication details for Dr Gretchen LarsenLarsen, G. (2019).
 Consumption of Music.
 In The Blackwell Encyclopedia of Sociology, 2nd edition.
-Wiley.
+John Wiley.

 - Publication type: Chapter in book